 Students who were in grade 9 in 2010 were interviewed since then on a regular basis within the National Educational Panel Study (NEPS).
 After the first funding period, the NEPS-consortium excluded former students of special schools from the main sample in December 2013.
 Therefore, there was a need for external funding to continue with the “special school sample”.

 There is a lack of data on educational trajectories and transitions of former students who graduated from special schools.
 However, NEPS data allowed an analysis of transitions from general school systems to either a transition or a vocational training system (after grade nine or ten).
 Nevertheless, it is not known if those transitions succeed or fail.

-This research project will continue surveys of those students on a regular basis and contributes to the following research questions:
+This research project continued surveys of those students on a regular basis and contributed to the following research questions:

 - How do they proceed through different educational stages (after grade nine or ten)?

 - Who are the ones experiencing a smooth transition from school to the vocational training system?